Exploring Manuel Antonio Where to stay Where to eat How to get around How to get to Manuel Antonio Favourite stays

 Quepos used to be a small fishing village.
 Now, there are all the amenities you can think of, shops, restaurants, banks and supermarkets.

 Although some people do choose to stay here, we probably wouldn’t.
 There’s nothing particularly pretty about the town, accommodation isn’t cheaper and you’re further away from Manuel Antonio’s beaches and the national park.

 For a little town, Manuel Antonio has a surprising number of incredible restaurants!
 Pretty much all of them offer spectacular views too, whether it be of the beach or the jungle.

-Here are our top 3 favourite restaurants in Manuel Antonio, so you can spend less time researching ‘the best places to eat’ and more time eating!
+Here are our top three favourite restaurants in Manuel Antonio, so you can spend less time researching ‘the best places to eat’ and have more time eating!